ESMValGroup/ESMValTool_Tutorial/_episodes/04-writingyourrecipe.md

 > > `area_statistics` comes before `anomalies`.
 If you want to change this, you
 > > can use the `custom_order` preprocessor as
 >> described [here][recipe-section-preprocessors]{:target="_blank"}.
->> For this example, we will keep the default order..
+>> For this example, we will keep the default order.
 > >
 > > Let's name our preprocessor `global_anomalies`.
 > {: .solution}